bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 1. Can we use some third-party libraries?
 1. How can we run the sample program given in your email.
-1. Is there any constrain in NUMA env? (latency? network?)
+1. Is there any constraints in NUMA env? (latency? network?)

 ### Plan for week 3